baby636/slp-faucet/README.md

 node server.js
 ```

+### *** Note - there has been recent issues running with the bitbox-sdk module.
+As a workaround, go into the below two files and change one line in each.

+In file -
+node_modules/bitbox-sdk/lib/Crypto.ts

+Change line 1 -
+import * as randomBytes from "randombytes"
+To -
+import randomBytes from "randombytes"

+In file -
+node_modules/bitbox-sdk/lib/Mnemonic.ts

+Change line 5 -
+import * as randomBytes from "randombytes"
+To -
+import randomBytes from "randombytes"

 ## Build Source

 If you want to modify the source (i.e., the `*.ts` files), you will need to rebuild using `tsc` before running the app.
 TypeScript needs to be installed globally via `npm install -g typescript`.